lamyae-d/open-scholarship-project/README.md

 * Analysis of artistic movements and historical periods.
 * Comparative studies of multiple cultural groups.
 * Interactive visualisations for public exploration.

-## Repository Structure

-text
-project/
-│
-├── Data/
-│   └── MetObjects.csv
-│
-├── heritage_data_analysis.ipynb
-│
-└── README.md

-## Reproducibility

-All stages of the research process are documented within the Jupyter Notebook.
-The notebook contains the complete workflow, code, visualisations, interpretations, and conclusions necessary to reproduce the analysis.

-Version control was maintained through GitHub and GitHub Desktop to ensure transparency and traceability of project development.

 ## Conclusion